Skip to Main Content ↓

 • Part 11: Create a Survey Report

-Learn to create a mid-semester feedback survey [PDF]
+Learn to create an early student feedback survey [PDF]

 This question bank contains numerous questions that you can use to create your own survey in Brightspace [EXCEL]